Sabrinas Organizing

 • Tip 1: Transfer your schedule to the academic planner.

-• Tip 2: Use a black sharpie marker to write the subjects so it helps them stand out.
+• Tip 2: Use a black Sharpie marker to write the subjects so they help them stand out.

 • Tip 3: In the Year at a Glance section, mark the days off for the entire school year from the district's academic calendar.